 At High Swartz, our divorce lawyers identify your goals and present realistic expectations.
 We, then, thoroughly prepare for and carefully monitor every stage of your proceeding.
 In addition, we insist that opposing counsel respond promptly, so issues are resolved within a reasonable time.
 So, when you're looking for a divorce lawyer near you in Bucks County or Montgomery County, make sure you talk to us.

 Complexities relating to equitable distribution needn't involve a plethora of riches.
 For example, it may include parties of modest means with assets and liabilities challenging to divide.
 On the contrary, it may also involve large estates with disputes relating to a fair division of marital assets.

 It's vitally important to address the layers of complexity in divorce cases involving significant or unusual marital estates.
 Our divorce attorneys start by identifying four items:

 - Prenuptial agreement

 With a prenuptial agreement, our lawyers for divorce examine its validity to make sure it's enforceable.
 In addition, we arrange to have business and economic experts value stock options, interests in closely held corporations, pensions, retirement assets, real estate holdings, debt, and other marital property.

 Remember, you should always consult with your divorce attorney regarding the cost-effective resolution of the division of complicated assets.
 Our divorce lawyers typically recommend a practical approach for faster solutions in modest asset or significant liability cases.
-However, in cases involving high-value assets, our lawyers often recommend enlisting a forensic accountant or financial planner.
+In addition, our lawyers often recommend enlisting a forensic accountant or financial planner in cases involving high-value assets.
 Doing so ensures you get the best insight possible relating to your marital assets.

 Need Help Determining Equitable Distribution for Your Divorce?